-- Lelouch from Code Geass may count as this, but its hard to tell since the writers play with this trope in every way possible.
-He definitely hates Britannia's Social Darwinism, and initially wishes to destroy the empire he ends up taking over in a bloodless coup.
+- Lelouch from Code Geass may count as this, but it's hard to tell since the writers play with this trope in every way possible.
+He definitely hates Britannia's Social Darwinism and initially wishes to destroy the empire he ends up taking over.
 In the end, he and his rival/best friend/frenemy learn to compromise for the sake of taking over and unifying the world.

 - In a slight degree, Suzaku may count as well, though his father was the Prime Minister rather than the King.

 - Nobu in Nana is the heir of his family's Ryokan (Japanese inn), but he'd rather throw it away to just play the guitar.

 - Macross Frontier's Alto Saotome, while not technically royalty, counts.
 The heir to a well known family of Kabuki actors, he instead went and pursued his dream of becoming a pilot.

 - In Mobile Suit Gundam, although not royalty, the Zeon pilot Char Aznable is the son of the Zeon Zum Deikun, the original leader of the Republic of Zeon and proponent of space colonist independence.
 Char considers the Zabis, Zeon's current rulers (who may have assassinated Deikun), a perversion of what Deikun was striving for and joins the Zeon military with the intent of revenge against the Zabi family.

 - X-Wing Series - Eiattu IV went through an Anastasia-like purging of its royalty.
 Young princess Plourr and her little brother prince Harran survived and went off the radar.
 Years later, Harran resurfaces, leading the People's Liberation Movement against the nobility and Imperial occupiers alike, clearly uninterested in retaking the throne.
 As she's the elder, it's Plourr's anyway, but he resurfaced long before her and never made an attempt.